 Leica CL digital camera – what is it?

-So after some reading I found that the Leica CL digital is the “rebirth” of the old Leica CL film camera, a mini Leica M. The main difference is the Leica CL film camera was full frame and the Leica CL digital is a crop sensor.
-The Leica CL is a 24MP APS-C mirrorless camera with 1.5x CMOS sensor.
+So after some reading I found that the new Leica CL digital is the “rebirth” of the old Leica CL film camera, a mini Leica M. The main difference is the Leica CL film camera was full frame and the Leica CL digital is a crop sensor.
+The Leica CL is a 24MP APS-C camera with 1.5x CMOS sensor.
+It is a Leica mirrorless camera like the TL and SL.
 It has the same “engine” as the Leica TL using the Maestro II processor.
 This means the photos will look very similar to photos taken with a Leica TL2 it just “drives” differently as has the EVF and different “cockpit” (dials, buttons, screen arrangement).
 The Leica CL digital uses the same lens mount as the Leica SL and Leica TL2 so doesn’t have a dedicated CL lens lineup.
 The Leica TL lenses are the go to lenses for the CL as they match the small form of the Leica CL but SL lenses will also fit.
 Like the original Leica CL the Leica CL digital accepts Leica M lenses too but via an adapter.
 The digital Leica CL was released in November 2017 so is one of the newest Leica digital cameras.

 Leica CL digital spec